Using Front Chat

 Front Chat is available on all plans.

 All plans can use rule library templates to create rules pertaining to their Front Chat inbox.
-Custom rules are available only on the Prime plan or above.
-Analytics for Front Chat are available on the Prime plan or above.
+Custom rules are available only on the Growth plan or above.
+Analytics for Front Chat are available on the Growth plan or above.
 Some legacy plans with different names may also have these features.